adobe/helix-ops/README.md

 newrelic <cmd> url email

 Commands:
-  newrelic setup url email  Create or update a New Relic setup
+  newrelic setup url [email]  Create or update a New Relic setup

 Positionals:
-  url    The URL to check                                    [string] [required] email  The email address to send alerts to                 [string] [required]
+  url    The URL to check                                    [string] [required] email  The email address to send alerts to                            [string]

 Options:
   --version       Show version number                                  [boolean]